snyk-community/sdr-bootstrap-prepack/README.md

 Choosing this project as a starter project you can easily build a Web application for database CRUD operations with REST interface, authentication, and dynamic and good looking Web UI.

-Here you will find all spectre of the components for sophisticated Web UI:
+Here you will find a wide range (which is getting wider day by day) of the components for sophisticated Web UI:
   * Data Grid components with sorting, paging, editing and deleting capabilities,
   * List components for collections,
   * Form components for adding, editing records in collections,